thapakazi/node-3tier-app-1/INSTALL.md

 ```
 This step creates a database for for the API service, then
 builds the api docker image and pushes it to a newly created ECR repository.
-A ECS service gets created and named mu-service-api-acceptance-EcsService, with an
+An ECS service gets created and named node-3tier-app-service-api-acceptance-EcsService, with an
-attached service task definition named mu-servce-api-acceptance which references the
+attached service task definition named node-3tier-app-servce-api-acceptance which references the
 container image that was pushed to ECR.

 ### Create CI/CD pipeline for API tier